turingschool/mod-0-curriculum/back-end/data_types.md

 - When a student first creates a profile, the `deposit_paid` variable is automatically assigned to `false`.
 - Once the student pays their deposit, some code is triggered to change that value to `true`.

 To do that, we use the exact same syntax that we used to make the original assignment.
+The `=` is referred to as an assignment operator and we use it to first assign a variable or to change the value of a variable.

-We can run the code that follows, or code like it, in `irb` to demonstrate that the value has changed.
+Run the code that follows in `irb` to demonstrate that the value has changed.

 ```ruby
 # the deposit_paid variable is declared and assigned to the boolean value false